Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 In accordance with Colorado's EPEWA Equal Pay Transparency Rules.

 Urgent Care is one of the most exciting types of clinic to have a career at in Health Care.
 You would be exposed to everything from lacerations, nail removals, medications injections, blood draws, splinting, EKG and many more exciting procedures.
-In this role, you would work 3 days per week, 12 hour shifts which provide for flexible scheduling to make your work/life balance even better.
+We offer flexible scheduling to make your work/life balance even better.
 Apply now If you would love working in a fast paced environment with some of the best MA's, support staff and Providers!